lukassnoek/introPy/intropy/week_1/python.md

 In this week, we will cover the essentials of Python.

 ## Lecture slides
+Note that some information in these lecture slides only apply to students from the Research Master Psychology taking the "Programming for Psychological Science" course.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vT-QIBrcujQQejLsdtVCsNj_YmNfN7mv_iRt0taSjn2dik7RxMdpy-tNAfs2W3fxIkEVyQrztAc9ksg/embed?start=true&loop=false&delayms=60000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Tutorials